-Unlike many of the blue collar professions out there it can be hard to get all of the experience you need with on the job training.
+Unlike many blue-collar professions out there, it can be hard to get all of the experience you need with on-the-job training.

 Instead, you’ll want to make sure that you have your certificate before you start applying for jobs.
-Apprenticeships are still a viable way to get into the field, but you’ll most likely need to know someone.
+Apprenticeships are still a viable way to get into the field, but you’ll probably need to know someone.

-The best part for those who are looking to get into the field is that HVAC companies are constantly scouting for new talent.
+The best part for those looking to get into the field is that HVAC companies are constantly scouting for new talent.

 Jobs like masonry and framing compensate well, but recruits generally only bring problems to the field until they’re trained up to speed.

 Innovation is driving HVAC, and it’s an enormous industry.

 Green recruits often bring entirely new skills to the table, and there are usually several competing HVAC companies within any given area.
 This makes HVAC careers increasingly attractive to those who are willing to learn.

 This makes it an optimal situation for job seekers.